Acuant/AcuantHybridMobileSDK/README.md

 Note : GitHub has recently changed the versioning for large files.
 To be able to download large files while cloning from GitHub repositories please make sure git-lfs is installed in the build machine.
 More information for git-lfs is available at https://git-lfs.github.com/.
 Please clone/update our SDK repository only after the git-lfs is installed.

+After cloning the repository execute the following command to make sure all files are pulled.

+	git lfs pull

 ## Add AcuantMobileSDK Plugin on each project

 In order to add the plugin to your project, follow the below two steps: